M-SAM: Further development

 The KM-SAM block 2 was to be an upper-tier interceptor designed to take down ballistic missiles, offering capabilities similar to that of the American Terminal High Altitude Area Defense missile with a range of 150 km and ceiling of 200,000 ft.
 Performance levels were to be twice as superior to the Patriot and Cheolmae II missiles, and was expected to be based on the Russian S-400 technology.
-This role was filled by the development of the Long-range Surface-to-Air Missile (L-SAM).
+This role was filled with the Long-range Surface-to-Air Missile (L-SAM), which was developed under the leadership of the Agency for Defense Development.

 Exports

-LIG Nex1 participated in International Defence Exhibition held in the UAE in 2021 and showed off the Korean weapon system including KM-SAM and AT-1K Raybolt.
+LIG Nex1 participated in International Defence Exhibition held in the United Arab Emirates (UAE) in 2021 and showed off the Korean weapon system including KM-SAM and AT-1K Raybolt.

 On 16 November 2021, the UAE's Ministry of Defense tweeted that it plans to acquire the M-SAM as a "qualitative addition" to its existing air defense capabilities and that the deal could reach US$3.5 billion.
 An official at South Korea's DAPA said that the announcement was "positive" but "we still need to see how negotiations on the details will proceed."
 On 16 January 2022, the DAPA of the South Korean Government announced that the UAE would purchase the system in a deal worth $3.5 billion.
 At the time, it was the largest arms export deal ever made by South Korea.

 In 2022, the US requested South Korea to send this missile system to Ukraine during the Russian invasion.
 However South Korea declined on the basis of its security situation.

 In February 2024, the South Korean Ministry of National Defense announced that Saudi Arabia would purchase 10 KM-SAM Block 2 batteries, in a deal worth $3.2 billion.

 In September 2024, the Iraqi Ministry of Defense signed a deal with LIG Nex1 worth $2.8 billion, in order to acquire an unspecified number of KM-SAM Block 2 batteries.

+The Ministry of Defense of Indonesia has issued a Letter of Intent (LoI) to LIG Nex1 on 18 May 2026 for the procurement of two batteries of KM-SAM Block 2.

+Operational history

+On 3 March 2026, 60 surface-to-air missiles launched from two M-SAM batteries deployed in the United Arab Emirates during the war in Iran were reported to have successfully intercepted Iranian missiles with a 96% interception rate.